TomasTillmann/ElevatorSystemSimulation/README.md

 What information elevator system has depends on how sophisticated it is.
 Some elevator systems for example have the abilitiy to know how many people is in the building, each floor, or in each elevator, because elevator users have some sort of identification card with which they request the elevator.

-Some other systems have the ability to know how many people in elevator want to go in each floor, because when user calls for the elevator, he doesn't just press a button, but also configures on a display where would he like to go.
+Some other systems have the ability to know how many people in elevator want to go to each floor, because when user calls for the elevator, he doesn't just press a button, but also configures on a display where would he like to go.

 There is many different elevator systems with different information at their disposal.
 It is safe to say, that elevator systems with more available information have the biggest potential to be the most optimal, but we might not always have the financial needs for the best elevator systems.
 Sometimes, we would like to find the most optimal strategy for some not so sophisticated elevator systems.